latenitefilms/GyroflowToolbox/README.md

 ![Screenshot](Documentation/08-install.png)

-You can now press the **Import Gyroflow Project** button in the Final Cut Pro Inspector to import it.
+You can now press the **Import Project** button in the Final Cut Pro Inspector to import it.

 The data from the Gyroflow Project gets saved within the Final Cut Pro library.
-If you want to reload it, you can either re-import, or if the file is in the same path, you can press **Reload Gyroflow Project**.
+If you want to reload it, you can either re-import, or if the file is in the same path, you can press **Reload Project**.

 You can adjust and keyframe the FOV, Smoothness and Lens Correction within Final Cut Pro.